People & Things that Inspire Me

 This is a fantastic magazine and website for maker ideas and general creativity.
 You should subscribe.
 I know I do!
 Boy, howdy!

-Basics on electronics, soldering, projects, and it’s well-written
+Basics on electronics, soldering, projects, and it’s well-written.
+Lots of material to browse through.

 A cool blog about fun and learning with electronics!